A Generalized Accelerated Composite Gradient Method: Uniting Nesterov's Fast Gradient Method and FISTA: Extrapolated form

 \subsection{Monotonicity and extrapolation}

-In the original ACGM~\cite{refaah}, the auxiliary point can be obtained from two successive main iterates through extrapolation.
-Interestingly, this property is preserved for any value of the inverse step size.
+In the original ACGM~\cite{refaaz}, the auxiliary point can be obtained from two successive main iterates through extrapolation.
+Interestingly, this property is preserved for any step size.
 We show in the following how monotonicity alters this property and bring generalized monotone ACGM to a form in which the auxiliary point is an extrapolation of state variables.
-First, we observe that estimate sequence vertices can be obtained from main iterates through extrapolation, namely
+We begin with the following observation. \begin{lemma} In Algorithm~\ref{labeladi}, the estimate sequence vertices can be obtained from other state variables through extrapolation as

-The proof does not require any conditions on $A_0$ or $\gamma_0$ and is thus the same as the one in \cite[Lemma 5]{refaah}.
-Combined with the auxiliary point update \eqref{labelabv} it leads to

-for all $k \geq 1$.
-Depending on the outcome of the update in \cmdaam{labelacc}{labelacm}, we distinguish two situations.